 An image of the "graffiti"—a regrettable use of the word as it implies street art—appeared in the paper.
 I won't use it to illustrate this blog post, for obvious reasons.

 Just a word about Esi Lewis—a lawyer, the DEI officer for Ulster County, a member of the Town Board, a devoted parent, and the President of the evolving Margaret Wade Lewis Cultural Center in New Paltz, named after her mother, a founding faculty member of the Black Studies Department at SUNY New Paltz.
-Indeed, none of my description fully describes Esi's energy and devotion to the town where she was born and raised; she made a conscious decision to return here.
-As a parent, I cannot imagine what it must have felt like to see the verbal attacl on her home with her child in tow.
+None of my description fully describes Esi's energy and devotion to the town where she was born and raised; she made a conscious decision to return here.
+As a parent myself, I cannot imagine what it must have felt like to see the verbal attack on her home with her child in tow.

 I have interviewed Esi, and crossed paths with her at various events over the years.
 I trust her deeply-felt concerns about racism in this ostensibly "liberal" town.
 When I first arrived here in 2018, there was little recognition of the history of enslavement, for example, or the legacy of Jim Crow after emancipation.
 Much has changed in the intervening years, and awareness is evolving, particularly on Historic Huguenot Street where signage of stone houses with their slave quarters has been updated.